H.J. Lutcher Stark Center for Physical Culture and Sports: Origins

 Dr. Terry Todd began collecting books and magazines in the field of physical culture in the late 1950s.
 As a doctoral student at the University of Texas, he was encouraged in this effort by his weightlifting coach, Professor Roy J. McLean, who would eventually create the Stark Center's first endowment, which became known in the mid-1980s as the Todd-McLean Physical Culture Collection.
 In the mid-1960s, Todd met Ottley Coulter—a former circus strongman who by then had accumulated what many experts believed was the largest collection of materials in this field in the United States.
 Coulter allowed Todd to use this collection for his research, and they became friends.
 In 1975, after Coulter's death, the Todds were given the first option to purchase his collection, which they accepted.

 The Todds joined the faculty at the University of Texas in 1983, bringing with them their collections of books, materials, photographs, and artifacts, and a goal to preserve the history of physical culture.
 The Todds have continued to accumulate more materials for their collection—described in 1999 by sport historian John Fair as “the single most important archive in the world” in this field.

 Facility

-Initially housed in Anna Hiss Gym, the Stark Center moved to a 27500 sqft facility on the 5th floor of the new North End Zone structure of Darrell K Royal Memorial Stadium in 2008.
+Initially housed in Anna Hiss Gym, the Stark Center moved to a 27500 sqft facility on the 5th floor of the new North End Zone structure of Darrell K Royal–Texas Memorial Stadium in 2008.
 The Stark Center library has almost 15,000 linear feet (over two miles) of “compact shelving”, allowing for the storage of twice as much material as can be stored on traditional library shelves.

 The Stark Center encompasses the following: